mlanza/ai-literacy/101/14-you-in-the-suit.md

 Think about Tony Stark.

-Without the Iron Man suit, he’s brilliant, resourceful, maybe a little reckless — but still just a guy.
+Without the Iron Man suit[^1], he’s brilliant, resourceful, maybe a little reckless — but still just a guy.
 And without Tony Stark inside, the suit is just a machine.
 It can fly around, sure.
 It can run autopilot routines, maybe even save the day in a pinch.
 But it's not the same.
 The real power comes from the **combination** — a skilled human using a powerful tool.

 That’s what it’s like working with an LLM.